 6. Test the door

 A properly balanced garage door would stay in place if you lift it part-way and let go.
 Insulation, however, adds weight to the door, throwing it off balance.
 In case your door falls after you let go of it, hire a garage door service company to readjust the spring tension.
 Leaving the door in a consistent unbalanced state can damage your garage door opener.

-Adding any insulation to the garage door will significantly increase its weight.
-The extra pounds is not usually a big problem if you have at least 9 foot wide doors, but still, it can substantially strain the opening mechanism of bigger garage doors.
+Any garage door insulation project will significantly increase its weight.
+The extra pounds are not usually a big problem if you have at least 9 foot wide doors.
+But still, it can substantially strain the opening mechanism of bigger garage doors.
 If anything of this sort happens and the garage door’s spring extension needs a readjustment, a professional garage door repair company should be called in.